There’s No Place Like Home with Home Health Care Agencies like Partners in Healthcare

-You can get almost any type of help you want in your home—often for a cost.
+You can get almost any type of help you want from home health care agencies and other senior care organizations—often for a cost.
 The following list includes some common things people need.
 You can get more information on many of these services from the Orlando Senior Resource Alliance, Florida State offices on aging or social services, tribal organization, or nearby senior center.

 - Personal Care: Is bathing, washing your hair, or dressing getting harder to do?
 Maybe a relative or friend could help, or you could hire a trained aide for a short time each day.

 - Homemaking: Do you need help with chores like housecleaning, yard work, grocery shopping, or laundry?
 Some grocery stores and drug stores will take your order over the phone and bring the items to your home.
 There are cleaning services you can hire, or maybe someone you know has a housekeeper to suggest.
 Some housekeepers will help with laundry.
 Some dry cleaners will pick up and deliver your clothes.